AWARDS

 Volunteer of the Year Award

 The Volunteer of the Year Award recognizes years of outstanding service to the Rougarou Fest and South Louisiana Wetlands Discovery Center.
 This award recipient is selected by a committee of secret judges and revealed on the Sunday of the festival.
-Previous award winners include Gloria Foret 2017, Deb Cologne 2018, Kristy Hebert Graham 2019, Wayne Simoneaux 2022, Maggie Kibodeaux 2023, and Alvin and Judy Luke 2024.
-This award will be presented at the Rougarou Fest on Sunday, October 19, 2025 at 2PM on the Woodside Energy Music Stage.
+Previous award winners include Gloria Foret 2017, Deb Cologne 2018, Kristy Hebert Graham 2019, Wayne Simoneaux 2022, Maggie Kibodeaux 2023, Alvin and Judy Luke 2024, and BeBe and Vic McElroy 2025.
+This award will be presented at the Rougarou Fest on Sunday, October 25, 2026 at 2PM on the main Music Stage.

 .